 Day Trips from Zagreb – Samobor

-Samobor is an excellent place for a day trip from Zagreb as it’s a pretty, tranquil little town – a great place to visit in its own right – and is only just over 20km west from the capital.
+Samobor is an excellent place for a day trip from Zagreb as it’s a pretty, tranquil little town – a great place to visit in its own right – and is only just over 20km west of the capital.
 It’s best to travel to Samobor by bus; buses depart Zagreb Bus Terminal every half an hour and the journey itself is also only half an hour.

 Once in Samobor, head to the town’s delightful main square – Trg kralja Tomislava – for a pleasant walk around the area, and to then enjoy its cafes and restaurants.